Quick links to sections below…

-When it comes to staying overnight in Windhoek there are lots of options however, I recommend a high quality hotel right in the center of downtown, either the Kalahari Sands Hotel or the Hilton Windhoek Hotel, or the cozy Londiningi Guest House a popular bed and breakfast about 3 blocks from the center of downtown or the comfortable Afrika Sun Bed & Breakfast a couple of kilometers from the center of town.
+When it comes to staying overnight in Windhoek there are lots of options however, I recommend a high quality hotel right in the center of downtown, either the Avani Windhoek Hotel & Casino (the old Kalahari Sands Hotel) or the Hilton Windhoek Hotel, or The Elegant Guest House located in Klein Windhoek.

-A nice, clean and comfortable bed and breakfast owned by a very friendly Namibian named Eghard who welcomes you on his property.
+A nice, clean and comfortable bed and breakfast.
 Located 5 minutes from the center of downtown by car, you will need a taxi to go to center of town.
-They have a swimming pool, nice outdoor area and a great breakfast in the morning.
+They have a dip pool, nice outdoor area and a great breakfast in the morning.
 Prices are very reasonable.

 A good quality hotel located in the center of town, making it ideal for walking around the city, shopping, restaurants… There is no need for a taxi.
-The Kalahari Sands Hotel in Windhoek has a casino, restaurant and bar.
+The Avani in Windhoek has a casino, restaurant and bar.
 Prices are more on par with international hotel rates.

 Gustav Voigts Centre

 tel +264 (61) 280.0000

 fax +264 (61) 222.260

 Set in the heart of Namibia’s capital city, Windhoek, the contemporary Hilton Windhoek Hotel is conveniently close to a variety of historical and tourist attractions.
 All of the modern Guest Rooms and Suites at this hotel are decorated in a warm, contemporary African style.

 Rev. Michael Scott Street

 tel +264 (61) 296.2929